RCarpus/meet-app/README.md

 ### FEATURE 1: FILTER EVENTS BY CITY
 **User Story**: As a user, I should be able to filter the events by city so that I can see the list of events that take place near that city.

-**Scenario 1**: Given the user hasn’t searched for any city, when the user opens the app, then the user should see a list of all upcoming events.
+**Scenario 1**: Given the main page is open, when the user has not clicked on an event, then the user should see a list of all upcoming events.

 **Scenario 2**: Given the main page is open, when the user starts typing in the city textbox, then the user should see a list of cities (suggestions) that match what they’ve typed.